 We develop two training datasets and a Quranic RAG Index to enhance model capability in the Islamic domain, specifically targeting theological reasoning and safety alignment.

-\textbf{SFT Reasoning dataset.} For Supervised Fine-Tuning (SFT), we curate a dataset of 25,000 Arabic instruction-response pairs centered on theological reasoning.
+\paragraph{SFT Reasoning Dataset.} For Supervised Fine-Tuning (SFT), we curate a dataset of 25,000 bilingual samples (Arabic and English) instruction-response pairs centered on theological reasoning.
 Unlike standard QA pairs, this dataset is text-grounded; questions are derived directly from Quranic verses and Hadith, with answers requiring grounded reasoning steps rather than simple extraction.
-As shown in Figure~\ref{fig:dev_pipeline} we use LLM generated datasets.
+As shown in Figure~\ref{fig:pipeline} we use LLM generated datasets.
 This structure facilitates the model's ability to articulate the logical basis behind Islamic rulings.
 An example of the SFT Reasoning dataset is given in Appendix~\ref{app:sft_eg}.

-\textbf{RL Preference dataset.} To support preference optimization techniques such as GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}, we construct a Reinforcement Learning (RL) dataset of 5,000 bilingual samples (Arabic and English).
+\paragraph{RL Preference Dataset.} To support preference optimization techniques such as GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}, we construct a Reinforcement Learning (RL) dataset of 5,000 bilingual samples (Arabic and English).
 Each instance includes a question derived from canonical texts, a gold-standard answer, and specific evaluation parameters designed to train reward models.
 This dataset is crucial for aligning model outputs with factual correctness and minimizing hallucination in sensitive religious contexts.
-An example to understand the dataset is given in Appendix~\ref{app:rl_eg}.
+An example is provided in Appendix~\ref{app:rl_eg}.

-\textbf{Quran RAG dataset.} Additionally, for Retrieval-Augmented Generation (RAG) experiments, we process the standard corpus of the Holy Quran into 6,236 retrieval units corresponding to individual \textit{Ayat} (verses), serving as the ground-truth knowledge base for both generation and evaluation tasks.
+\paragraph{Quran RAG Dataset.} Additionally, for RAG experiments, we process the standard corpus of the Holy Quran into 6,236 retrieval units corresponding to individual \textit{Ayat} (verses), serving as the ground-truth knowledge base for both generation and evaluation tasks.
 Concretely, we segment the full Qur'an into 6,236 units (one \textit{ayah} per record) and attach standardised metadata required for tool use and evaluation, including \textit{surah} and \textit{ayah} indices, canonical verse identifiers, and normalised Arabic text (to reduce orthographic variance and improve dense retrieval).
-This structure enables (i) consistent verse-level citation in model outputs, (ii) deterministic mapping from retrieved evidence to a unique canonical reference, and (iii) faithful evaluation of grounding by checking whether predicted claims are supported by retrieved \textit{ayat}.
+This structure enables \textit{(i)} consistent verse-level citation in model outputs, \textit{(ii)} deterministic mapping from retrieved evidence to a unique canonical reference, and \textit{(iii)} faithful evaluation of grounding by checking whether predicted claims are supported by retrieved \textit{ayat}.